GiordanoMercatali/js-our-team/README.md

 ### Output

-All info and the image print in the page.
+Cards containing info and photos of each member.